VeritasSoftware/MomentonCodingChallenge/README.md

 The Angular 5 CLI app front end has

-*   A component called company-hierarchy
+*   a component called company-hierarchy

     *   This calls the API using HttpClient
     *   Displays the result

 **The Web API response JSON is like:**

-The hierarchy is built into the data structure as shown below.
+The hierarchy is built into the data structure.

 ```javascript
 {